 Such a braking system is not only stable but also easy on his/her arthritic hands.

-The best even have a parking brake that is easily engaged by a gentle push to stop it moving un-necessarily, for example, when parked.
+The best even has a parking brake that is easily engaged by a gentle push to stop it moving un-necessarily, for example, when parked.

 - His/Her Abilities and Strength